 LetterJoin is taught discretely three times a week throughout the school and is then applied in their writing - children who are struggling will be scooped for extra handwriting intervention.
 LetterJoin is a progressive scheme: children begin in year 1 learning their letter formation, are introduced to pre-cursive writing in year 2 and begin to join at the end of year 2.

-At Monkshouse Primary School, we follow the 'Letters and Sounds' programme in Nursery, Reception and Year 1, this will change to 'Supersonic Phonic Friends' in 2022-23.
+At Monkshouse Primary School, currently we follow the 'Letters and Sounds' programme in Nursery, Reception and Year 1, this will change to 'Supersonic Phonic Friends' in 2022-23.
 Once a child is secure at applying blending and segmenting skills and has good recognition of sounds up to Phase 5 they will then move on to the 'Spelling Shed’ programme.
 Children in year 3 and 4, who need additional phonics support, will receive phonics sessions daily instead of spelling lessons so they can catch up quickly.

 Specific spelling sessions are timetabled where children are taught spelling patterns; given activities to reinforce these; learn strategies to spell new words or words they are 'stuck on'; apply rules and patterns within different contexts and learn about word origins.